Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 3. `mkseq` only accept `std::integral_constant<int,N> `(for the moment) and output `std::integral_constant` from 0 to N-1.
 4. `quote_std_integer_sequence` is unfortunate, but needed since the difference of signature (`quote_` only accept types wrapper with signature `template<typename ...
 Ts>`  and `std::integer_sequence` have the signature `template<typename T, T ... value>`)
 5. `is_<typename ...
 Ts>` is very similar to `std::is_same` but checks if the types it receive is the same as `Ts...`
-6. I'm manipulating multiple types at the same time very easily
+6. I'm manipulating multiple types at the same time very easily.
 7. Local_Meta_Expr inherit all this behavior from `te::pipe_<...>`.
 It could have been a typedef or an alias template, but I wanted to show that it doesn't affect the behavior.
 8. This is the closest I can get to range-like syntax for manipulating types